Neuwied

 Neuwied (/de/, lit.
-'New Wied') is a town in the north of the German state of Rhineland-Palatinate, capital of the District of Neuwied.
+'New Wied') is a town in the north of the German state of Rhineland-Palatinate, capital of the district of Neuwied.
 Neuwied lies on the east bank of the Rhine, 12 km northwest of Koblenz, on the railway from Frankfurt am Main to Cologne.
 The town has 13 suburban administrative districts: Heimbach-Weis, Gladbach, Engers, Oberbieber, Niederbieber, Torney, Segendorf, Altwied, Block, Irlich, Feldkirchen, Heddesdorf and Rodenbach.
 The largest is Heimbach-Weis, with approximately 8000 inhabitants.

 History

 Near Neuwied, one of the largest Roman castra on the Rhine has been excavated by archeologists.
 Caesar's Rhine bridges are believed to have been built nearby.

 Neuwied was founded in 1653 by Count Frederick III of Wied, initially as a fortress on the site of the village of Langendorf, which had been destroyed in the Thirty Years' War (1618–1648).
 It was to serve as the new residence of the lower county, secure its only access to the Rhine and enable the small state, impoverished in the war, to participate in Rhine trade.
 However, since the place hardly attracted any settlers due to its unfavourable location in a frequently flooded area, the counts of the House of Wied, especially Frederick III, Frederick William and John Frederick Alexander pursued a policy of self-administration and extensive religious tolerance in the town unlike in the rest of their territory.
 These liberties led to the immigration of numerous religious refugees from other German territories, but also from France and Switzerland, and to a rapid increase in the population.
 From the middle of the 18th century, members of seven religious communities lived in Neuwied: Calvinists, to which the count's house also belonged, Lutherans, Catholics, Mennonites, Inspirationalists, Moravian Brethren and Jews.

-The refugees and their descendants contributed significantly to the economic upswing of the town in the 18th and 19th century.
-Handicraft products by the cabinetmakers Abraham and David Roentgen, who belonged to the Moravian Brethren, or the Mennonite clockmaker Peter Kinzing were found at almost all important courts of Europe between Versailles and St. Petersburg.
+The refugees and their descendants contributed significantly to the economic upswing of the town in the 18th and 19th centuries.
+Handicraft products by the cabinetmakers Abraham and David Roentgen, who belonged to the Moravian Brethren, or the Mennonite clockmaker Peter Kinzing, were found at almost all important courts of Europe between Versailles and Saint Petersburg.
 Thanks to the foundation of the Rasselstein iron rolling mill by Count John Frederick Alexander, Neuwied was one of the first industrial locations in Germany.

-On 18 April 1797 the French army, led by General Louis Lazare Hoche, defeated the Austrians under General Franz von Werneck at the Battle of Neuwied.
+On 18 April 1797, the French army, led by General Louis Lazare Hoche, defeated the Austrians under General Franz von Werneck at the Battle of Neuwied.

-Neuwied is the native town of paternal ancestors of John D. Rockefeller, traced to the 16th century and possible French Huguenot refugees.
+Neuwied is the native town of paternal ancestors of John D. Rockefeller, traced to the 16th century and possibly French Huguenot refugees.
 His father's line emigrated to the North American colonies, arriving in New York in 1710, the year of a massive immigration of nearly 2800 Palatine German refugees, whose transportation costs from London were covered by Queen Anne's British government.
 Neuwied was also the birthplace of William of Wied, who briefly held the title of King of Albania in 1914.